 Advances in information and communications technology, especially in the arena of mobile computing, continue to transform learning environments.
-There are many examples across the university notably digitally supported programs in physical therapy and medicine.
+There are many examples across the university, notably digitally supported programs in physical therapy and medicine.
 At the same time, the opportunities for the university to leverage digital technologies to enhance its efficiency and reduce administrative costs are substantial.
-These digitally supported academic programs as well as the opportunities to reduce administrative costs through the leveraging of technology do not only benefit the university but do and can benefit Campus Alberta.
+These digitally supported academic programs as well as the opportunities to reduce administrative costs through the leveraging of technology, not only benefit the university but can also benefit Campus Alberta.

-The government has several examples of the benefits associated with the cost sharing of various technologies.
+The government has several examples of the benefits associated with sharing the cost of various technologies.
 The university strongly supports this approach and believes that it should be expanded.

-The University of Alberta seeks government's commitment to the provision of matching dollars in support of digital technologies that will enhance the learning and research
+The University of Alberta seeks government's commitment to the provision of matching dollars in support of digital technologies that will enhance the learning and research environments and achieve efficiencies within the university while bringing benefits to Campus Alberta.